 The same wines also work for other sweet glazes, such as brown sugar or pineapple recipes.

-Ham With Savory and Spicy Glazes
+Wine and Ham With Savory and Spicy Glazes

 Hams with spicy glazes pair well with Pinot Noir as well.
 No matter if you prepare your glaze with mustard, cayenne, or chili, this light red is a great choice.
 In this case, you should go for Old World styles, though.
 They are typically higher in acidity, so they can better handle a savory preparation.
 In addition to intense flavors of red and black fruits, they offer wooden and earthy notes that match deliciously with spicy glazes.